12 people are interested

 - Improve website design and general online presence

-- Manage switching our website host provider over to a new company
+- Able to manage and convert website host provider over to a new company

-- Help implement an email address for Board members that ends in the website extension
+- Help implement an email address for Board members that end in the website extension

 - Current resume